neurospin/neuro-forge/recipes/pysolar/README.md

 ```

-Copy to the conda repos of NeuroSpin : **https://brainvisa.info/public**
+Copy to the conda repos of NeuroSpin: **https://brainvisa.info/public**

 ```
 # copy to the intermediate NS local repository